zsteinkamp/steinkamp.us/pages/pop/studeute/2008-09-22_gnrs-entry.md

 ---
 layout: post
-title: GNRS entry
+title: GNRS Entry
 date: "2008-09-22"
 ---

 I just received the Ute’s official invitation to the Grand National Roadster Show.
 Included are some of the things to do that separate the winners from the losers.

-_**Are the tires indexed correctly on the wheel and aligned so that the valve stems are placed at bottom as the vehicles rests on the ground?**_
+> * Are the tires indexed correctly on the wheel and aligned so that the valve stems are placed at bottom as the vehicles rests on the ground?

-_**
+>

-Are the tire nibs removed and the tread dressed so you see no factory blemishes?
+> * Are the tire nibs removed and the tread dressed so you see no factory blemishes?
+>

-Is the wiring loomed with wire ties spaced one inch apart?
+> * Is the wiring loomed with wire ties spaced one inch apart?
+>

-Are all the fasteners lined up (clocked) and are they of the same type?
+> * Are all the fasteners lined up (clocked) and are they of the same type?

-**_
+>

-_**Can the judging team touch any part of the vehicle with white gloves and not find any dirt or grease or sooty exhaust?**_
+> * Can the judging team touch any part of the vehicle with white gloves and not find any dirt or grease or sooty exhaust?

 …and on and on.